 Keep the following three things in mind when curating content if you want to make it effective.

-● When your customers realize that your website is their go-to place for finding relevant and timely information they will keep coming back for more.
-Which is why it is integral that you keep giving value to your readers by providing them with the exact kind of content they are usually looking for.
+This is why it is integral that you keep giving value to your readers by providing them with the exact kind of content they are usually looking for.

 Curating great content and timing your curation right is the perfect way to give your audience useful and original information on a consistent basis.

 4. Teach Don’t Sell

 Do your customers care about your products or services?
 Do they care how well your business is performing and where it is going?
 Of course not.

 Customers care about one thing and that is themselves.
 Keeping this in mind, the content that you produce should not be centered around yourself.